lgw2/lgw2.github.io/_teaching/csci246-spring-2023/quizzes/quiz1.md

 no functions).

 The quiz will have four questions.
-1. Given some claims and (proposed) proofs of the claims, you will need to decide whether they are valid or not.
+1. Given some claims and (proposed) proofs of the claims, you will need to decide whether the proofs are valid or not.
 If they are not valid, you will need to write about one sentence explaining why.
 2. Construct some truth tables for compound propositions.